ibm-cloud-docs/vpc/bare_metal_server_connect_s390x.md

 You can access the s390x bare metal server through a floating IP.

 ### Attaching a floating IP to an s390x bare metal server network interface
-{: #attaching-fip-to-nic}
+{: #attaching-fip-to-nic-s390x}

 Before you can access the bare metal server through the public internet, you need to attach a floating IP to its primary HiperSocket network interface.
-You can attach a floating IP by using the UI, [CLI](#attaching-fip-to-nic-cli), or [API](#attaching-fip-to-nic-api).
+You can attach a floating IP by using the UI, [CLI](#attaching-fip-to-nic-s390x-cli), or [API](#attaching-fip-to-nic-s390x-api).

 ### Attaching a floating IP by using the UI
-{: #attaching-fip-to-nic-ui}
+{: #attaching-fip-to-nic-s390x-ui}

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}), go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Bare metal servers**.